rapha18th/fruit-classifier/README.md

            f'Summary: {wiki_info}')
     return wiki_result
 ```
 The above function takes in the image url and makes a prediction using the model we built.
+The pillow library is used to change the url into a format that can be accepted by our model via the `PILImage.create` method.
 We also use the wikipedia library to give the user a summary of the predicted class.
 Earlier, you may have seen that some predicted classes contained numbers and from further investigation, these numbers had no significance so we use regex to get rid of them.
 This will then make it easier for wikipedia search.

 ## Heroku
 By now you should have a heroku account and installed the heroku command line interface.